 - Tuesday & Thursday 6:00-7:30 pm x 2 weeks (4 1.5-hour sessions total).
 Dates to be determined.
 OR

 - Friday 9am-12pm x 2 weeks (2 3-hour sessions total).
 Dates to be determined.

 - 4 On-water sessions (6 hours of instruction): $100.00

 - This covers your Rowing Canada and Manitoba Rowing Association membership fees, as well as the program costs (coaching, boat rentals, etc).

 Special LTR Graduate price on KRC Memberships:

 For our Learn To Row program graduates, we offer a pro-rated membership if you would like to continue rowing.
 KRC Memberships extend from May 1st, to April 30th of the next year.
-On-water rowing occurs from early May (a week after the ice on the lake melts), to late October (before the freeze).
+On-water rowing occurs from mid-June to late October (before the freeze).